CrocoDillon/universal-react-redux-boilerplate/README.md

 > Server-side rendering is not a fallback; client-side rendering is an enhancement.

 Server-side rendering in React is possible but definitely not easy as you can see by the amount of changes needed to make this work for a simple “Hello world” app.

+### Routing with React Router

+Routing is done by React Router, whether the app is rendered on the server or on the client.
+To make this possible I had to use a wildcard route for Koa Router and place this after Koa’s static middleware.

+Fetching from an imaginary API is mocked (for now) to be synchronous.